Gratuity Ceiling: Can Companies Pay More Than the Rs. 3.5 Lacs Limit?

 VENKAT48

-There is absolutely no restriction on organisations willing to pay Gratuity beyond the prescribed amount under Payment of Gratuity Act.
-However, any amount paid to an employee beyond Rs.3.5 lakhs will be included in his income for deduction of tax.
-For example if an employer pays Rs.7 lakhs to an employee, Rs.3.5 lakhs will be included in his income for purposes of deduction of Income Tax at source.
+There is absolutely no restriction on organizations willing to pay Gratuity beyond the prescribed amount under the Payment of Gratuity Act.
+However, any amount paid to an employee beyond Rs.
+3.5 lakhs will be included in his income for the deduction of tax.
+For example, if an employer pays Rs.
+7 lakhs to an employee, Rs.
+3.5 lakhs will be included in his income for the purposes of the deduction of Income Tax at source.

 Management Consultant